Monthly cafeteria menus are posted on social media monthly.

 The Student Health Advisory Council (SHAC) provides an efficient, effective structure for creating and implementing an age-appropriate health education program and early intervention and prevention strategies for our children and community.
 Every parent and community member is encouraged to participate in the SHAC.

 Your input is needed.
-The SHAC will meet on the following dates this school year:
+The SHAC is scheduled to meet on the following dates:

 Purpose and Goal: